 Movement: Data movement can be costly because providers charge for interactions, such as puts and gets, as well as moving data to or from cloud storage.
 Access costs can vary, depending on the service, tier and resiliency.
 For example, users of Azure hot blob storage with geographically redundant storage are billed an additional $0.10 per 10,000 put or create container operations; $0.004 per 10,000 other operations; and $0.02 per gigabyte of georeplication data transfers.

 Other providers charge for the amount of data written or read to storage -- known as ingress and egress.
-For example, Google Cloud Storage charges $0.12 per gigabyte for the first 1 TB of data read, $0.11 per gigabyte for 1 TB to 10 TB read, and $0.08 per gigabyte for data beyond 10 TB read from storage.
+For example, Google Cloud Storage charges $0.12 per gigabyte for the 1 TB of data read, $0.11 per gigabyte for 1 TB to 10 TB read, and $0.08 per gigabyte for data beyond 10 TB read from storage.
 Writes (ingress) are free.